Glossary & Lingo

 ultrafiltration

-A membrane filter process used for the removal of some organic compounds in an aqueous (watery) solution.
-Removes particles with pore sizes which range from 10-2 to 10-6 millimeters.
+A membrane filter process used for the removal of suspended and organic compounds in an aqueous (watery) solution.
+Removes particles with pore sizes which can range from 0.1 um to 0.05 um.

 ultraviolet (UV)